corentinaltepe/nlog.loki/README.md

 `queueLimit` - Gets or sets the limit on the number of requests in the lazy writer thread request queue (default 10000).

 `overflowAction` - Gets or sets the action to be taken when the lazy writer thread request queue count exceeds the set limit (default Discard).

+### Upgrading From v1 To v2

+The v2 of the library applies _better_ default values for common usage.
+Check your current configuration and compare it against the breaking changes below to adapt to your use case.

+#### Breaking Changes

+- `compressionLevel` set to `optimal` by default, instead of `noCompression`.
+If you are certain you do no want compression, specify the value as `noCompression` in your configuration.
+- `orderWrites` set to `false` by default.
+Set it to `true` only if you run on Loki v2.3 or lower, or if your logs come largely unordered and need to be reordered for Loki to process them.
+- Dropped support for NLog v4, upgraded to NLog v5.

 ### Benchmark